blizzhackers/documentation/kolbot/CharacterConfig.md

 Other option is to identify your drop at field.To activate it just enable this script.

-Config.FieldID = true; // Identify items in the field instead of going to town.
+Config.FieldID.Enabled = true; // Identify items in the field instead of going to town.

 ### Manager Item Log Screen